+2e.
 Fees, Fines, and Charges; Waiver of Student Fees

 The school establishes fees and charges to fund certain school activities.
-Students will not be denied educational services or academic credit due to the inability of their parents or guardian to pay fees or certain charges.
+Students will not be denied educational services, academic credit or extracurricular participation due to the inability of their parents or guardian to pay fees or certain charges.
 Students whose parent or guardian is unable to afford student fees may receive a fee waiver.
-A fee waiver does not exempt a student from charges for lost and damaged books, locks, materials, supplies, and/or equipment.